Contemporary history: Economic history

 The 1970s saw economic headwinds.
 Notably, the price of oil started to go up in the 1970s, as the easiest and most accessible wells had already been pumped dry in the preceding century, and oil is a non-renewable resource.
 Attention was drawn to the abundant oil in the Middle East, where countries in OPEC controlled substantial untapped oil reserves.
 Political tensions over the Yom Kippur War and the Iranian Revolution led to the 1973 oil crisis and 1979 oil crisis.
 The Soviet Union called it the "Era of Stagnation".
 The 1970s and 80s also saw the rise of the Four Asian Tigers, as South Korea, Taiwan, Singapore, and Hong Kong emulated the Japanese route to prosperity with varying degree of success.
 In China, the leftist Gang of Four were overthrown in 1976, and Deng Xiaoping pursued a policy of tentatively opening the Chinese economy to capitalist innovations throughout the 1980s, which would be continued by his successors in the 1990s.
 China's economy, tiny in 1976, would see tremendous growth, and eventually take the spot as second largest economy from Japan in 2010.
 Among Western economies, the collapse of the Bretton Woods system was replaced by a more flexible era of floating exchange rates.
-The Group of Seven (G7) first met in 1975 and become one of the main international forums that regulated international trade among industrialized nations.
+The Group of Seven (G7) first met in 1975 and become one of the main international forums that regulated international trade among developed country.
 The Soviet Union implemented a policy of perestroika in the 1980s which allowed tentative market reforms.
 The fall of the USSR saw differing approaches in the 1990s in the East: some newly independent states went in a capitalist direction such as Estonia, some maintained a strong governmental presence in their economy, and some opted for a mix.
 The privatization of government firms and resources drew accusations of crony capitalism in many states, however, including the Russian Federation, the largest and most important state of the USSR; the beneficiaries of the turbulent period were often called the "Russian oligarchs".